MsMc24/G1-finalproject/Student Class Worksheet.md

 DIRECTIONS:
 + The teacher will create the wordcloud for the class on the computer screen.

-**REMEMBER** for all the activities today, you will work with your partner on a shared computer or tablet :)
+**⭐️REMEMBER⭐️** for all the activities today, you will work with your partner on a shared computer or tablet :)

 💦[APP#1 - Flashcards]() |

 DIRECTIONS:
 + Click the above link for APP#1 and review the target vocabulary with your partner.
 + You can see meaning, pictures, and listen for pronunciation.
+---

 ## 🤡🤡🤡Now Let's do a synonym activity with a partner to check if we can remember the meaning of our target vocabulary!